-This year, along with weed, Canada technically legalize prostitution, but how long has the sex trade really been in operation for?
+Along with weed, some parts of North America have technically legalised prostitution in the last year, but how long has the sex trade really been in operation for?

 Wherever we find evidence of human culture, we find evidence of prostitution.
 When the earliest known human societies emerged in the fertile crescent of Mesopotamia, the sex trade evolved alongside temples, customs, markets and laws.
 Beginning in the third millennium B.C, the Sumerians, the first major inhabitants of ancient Mesopotamia, worshiped the goddess Ishtar, a deity that would remain a constant throughout Mesopotamia’s Babylonian and Assyrian empires.
 Ishtar was the goddess of love and war, symbolized by the planet Venus, and was born anew as a maiden every morning only to become a ‘whore’ every evening – the etymology of the word lying in the Indo-European root meaning ‘desire.’